Instructions for PhD Program Application

 The materials and information needed to apply to the PhD Program in Social Welfare are on this website.
-Applicants must observe the deadline of DECEMBER 16 for submission of application forms.
+ATTENTION: EXTENDED APPLICATION DEADLINE: DECEMBER 23rd.
+Applicants must observe the extended deadline for submission of application forms.
 Early applications are accepted.
 [Go to end of instructions for mailing address and contact info.]

 Materials are submitted online through the Graduate School application website.
 Applicants are responsible for ensuring that all necessary materials are received.
 The instructions below note which items are submitted by the applicant and which by other parties.